Exhibitions

 August 16th–25th 2025

-Artists Hayley Potter, Tracy Dovey, Gabriella Cohen, Maddison Collymore, Kate Smith, Sally Ovenden, Nancy Beardall and Rachael Williams will be opening their studios and exhibiting an exciting mix of paintings, textiles, ceramics, printmaking, jewellery and installations.
+Artists Hayley Potter, Tracy Dovey, Gabriella Cohen, Maddison Collymore, Kate Smith, Sally Ovenden, Nancy Beardall and Rachael Williams open their studios and exhibit an exciting mix of paintings, textiles, ceramics, printmaking, jewellery and installations.

 You’ll also have the chance to try something yourself, with a range of fun and friendly taster sessions giving a flavour of the workshops we run throughout the year.